krjohnn/LU-DAS-25m/README.md

-# EV Monitoring & Data Modules
+# LU-DAS-25m - Datbase Systems assignments

 Minimal project to import, query and report data against Redis, Neo4j and MongoDB using the scripts in `MD1`, `MD2`, and `MD3`.